katepz/dive-in/README.md

 I have fixed many of the issues I encountered by myself using research, with help from my cohort and with help from a coding coach.

+I have a clearer idea of how I would tackle a similar project in the future based on my experience completing this project.

 ### Challenges

 ##### Planning